MaterializeInc/materialize/README.md

 ## Credits

-Materialize is lovingly built by [a team of developers](https://github.com/MaterializeInc/materialize/graphs/contributors) and one bot.
+Materialize is lovingly crafted by [a team of developers](https://github.com/MaterializeInc/materialize/graphs/contributors) and one bot.
 [Join us](https://jobs.lever.co/materialize).